5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 As we’ve left the marvelous Costa Brava our next destination is found along the Spanish coast.
 Filled with sandy beaches and more than 300 sunny days a year, Calpe located amid the Costa Blanca, didn’t disappoint any cyclist.

 It’s not by chance that pro cycling teams established their winter training camp routine in Calpe.
-I mean Calpe scores with lots of quiet roads, the road surface does an amazing job and with the stunning mountain scenery you have it all.
+I mean Calpe scores with lots of quiet roads, the road surface does an amazing job, and with the stunning mountain scenery you have it all.

 Anyways, Calpe can be reached through the Aeropuerto de Alicante.
 The transfer over the national road will take around an hour.
 Flights from Europe to Alicante last roughly 2,5 hours.
 That’s a total of 3,5 hours transfer pretty solid, I think.

-Housing in Calpe as well as around like Altea exists in abundance.
+Housing in Calpe as well as around Altea exists in abundance.
 The same is true for bike rentals as Calpe and Altea hoard great rental services.

 But you’ve got the climbs here to escape.
 And with the vegetation being thin up the climbs, this area is predestined for unforgettable panorama views along your training rides.
 If you need extra motivation to gain elevation you’ll receive it through the Spanish landscape and sea.